-Each service integrates historical and Biblical liturgy from our Book of Common Prayer, including readings from the Old Testament, New Testament, Psalms, and a Gospel passage, songs of praise, prayers, and a sermon that all prepare us to meet God in Holy Communion.
-The schedule is divided into two parts: the Ministry of the Word (reading and teaching Scripture) and the Ministry of the Sacrament (receiving Holy Communion).
+Each of our Sunday services integrate historical and Biblical Anglican liturgy, customs and expressions of praise.
+The Thursday Morning Prayer service is a shorter version that follows the Daily Office.
+In all services, however, the schedule is divided into two parts: the Ministry of the Word (reading and teaching Scripture) and the Ministry of the Sacrament (receiving Holy Communion).